centralnjdsa-ntc/princetonydsa.github.io/_pages/get-involved.md

 permalink: /get-involved/
 ---

 Want to get involved with Princeton YDSA?
-[Join our email list](https://my.princeton.edu/yds/club_signup) and attend our next general meeting!
-Contact [yds@princeton.edu](mailto:yds@princeton.edu) to join the GroupMe chat, where we discuss between meetings and send event reminders.
+Just sign our [petition](https://forms.gle/78hi8ZDKdDEN1C55A) for fair working conditions at Princeton here and check the box to join our mailing list!
+You'll be up-to-date on our meeting times, actions and events, and our GroupMe chat.
+Contact [yds@princeton.edu](mailto:yds@princeton.edu) for any questions.

 The bulk of our work comes from the working groups: